partridgep/trivia-game/README.md

 The routes in the `routes` folder lead to corresponding controller functions for both `GET` and `POST`.

-Those functions, found in the `controllers` function will fetch the scores from the database, or post a new score (after the player submits the score on the `GamePage`.)
+Those functions, found in the `controllers` function, will fetch the scores from the database, or post a new score (after the player submits the score on the `GamePage`.)

 The `Leaderboard` page simply displays those scores obtained from the database.
-Thosse scores are organized first by descending order of answered questions (highest is first), then by overall game time.
+Those scores are organized first by descending order of answered questions (highest is first), then by overall game time.

 ## Mobile Optimization